Storyflow Logo

 Roam Research logo

 Roam Research pioneered backlink-based outlining and remains the established choice for outliner-with-backlinks users.
 For Tana users whose attachment is the outliner paradigm itself rather than supertags, Roam is the direct alternative.
+Its daily-notes flow and block references built the muscle memory Tana later borrowed, so the switch feels natural for anyone who lived in Roam first.
+What you give up is Tana's typed queries and bundled AI: Roam's own AI story has stayed thin while the price stayed high.

 Best for: Outliner-first users who value mature backlink paradigm.
 Not for: users who want typed structure or AI bundled.